yoo2001818/query-planner/DESIGN.md

 sorted.
 But if two indexes are sorted, it's the quickest way to join the table.

 ### Hash Join
+Hash join can be used for general purpose (at least in ORM relations), and it's relatively fast if one side of table can be stored in the RAM.

 ### Nested Join
+Nested join is slow, but it can handle all cases.

+## Aggregation

+## Sorting
+Sorting should be avoided for many cases since it makes a query really slow.

+## Limiting

 **BELOW DETAILS ARE DEPRECATED AND WILL BE REMOVED**